 This year, YP Day will be held on July 17th.
 As always, we

 Things are a little different this year!
 In honor of a Gregorian year congruent to 17 mod 100, we will be holding the Very Second Yellow Pig Math Days conference, a weeklong celebration of mathematics, yellow pigs, alumni, the number seventeen, and the history of HCSSiM.
-Those of you who attended in 2006 (program year 34) know, roughly, the deal.
-Keep in touch and we’ll get information to you when it’s available.
+Those of you who attended in 2006 know, roughly, the deal.
+Learn more at the YPMD II page.